Christian Family Movement: History

 The first CFM groups began in the early 1940s in South Bend, Indiana and Chicago, Illinois.
 Burnie Bauer and his wife Helene formed a Young Christian Students group in 1940.
 They began to include couples into their group where they used the Jocist Method (observe/judge/act) to help young married couples with their problems trying to focus on having a Christ-centered marriage.
 Pat Crowley and six other men began to meet in a law office in Chicago in February 1942 to discuss the laymen's role in the church community.
 Using the Jocist Method they began to focus their discussions on the relationship of husband and wife in relation to the church.
 The group hosted a day of husband and wife recollection in 1943 that marks the start of the Cana Conference.
 The wives of these men began to form a group that birthed the Pre-Cana Conference (the Catholic Church's conference for engaged couples).
 The Christian Family Movement was born when Burnie and Helene Bauer and Pat and Patty Crowley met each other at the Cana Conference in August 1948.

 The Christian Family Movement had its first national seminar in June 1949 where it was represented by 59 delegates from 11 different cities.
 Pat and Patty Crowley were first elected to be the Executive Secretary Couple where they led the movement for the next 20 years.
 CFM had become a nationwide movement.
 This was shown through its first publication (ACT), its official recognition by the church, and the way that CFM groups from other cities were able to communicate with each other.
 The first CFM program was called For Happier Families and was dispersed to over 2,500 groups within the span of a year.

 The CFM moved through the country at a fast pace in the 1950s.
 In the 1960s CFM even caused the formation of such new organizations as the Foundation for International Cooperation (FIC) and the Christian Family Mission Vacation.
 The next big move of CFM was the formation of the International Confederation of Christian Family Movements (ICCFM) in 1966 which placed CFM in over 50 nations.

+Membership began to shrink in the mid-1960s, from 50,000 couples in North America in 1964, to 16,000 in 1968, and down to 1,100 couples in 1980.

 CFM members in 1975 wrote and tested a family centered drug awareness campaign that was published by the Department of Health, Education, and Welfare.
 They also worked together on the U.S. Bishop's Call the Action manuscript about the "Family".
 Members became joined in with the White House Conference on Families and were able to present eight position papers in 1979 and 1980.
 CFM and ICCFM contributed to Pope John Paul II's council on issues dealing with the family.